Home » Water Softening » Water Softener Guides » 10 Reasons for Standing Water in the Water Softener Salt Tank

 Drain Flow Control Valve

 Similar to the float valve that controls incoming water levels, the brine tank also features a drain valve that does the same for the outgoing water.
-It automatically opens for the salt water to enter the main tank.
+It automatically opens to allow the salt water to enter the main tank.

 However, when this control valve is clogged, the salt water can’t make its way to the main tank, resulting in standing water in the brine tank.

-It’s a common problem when there is an especially high ferric (solid) iron concentration in the water.
-Since it’s a kind of iron that can build up quite easily, it can also clog valves and lines in softening devices.
+This commonly occurs when the water has an especially high ferric (solid) iron concentration.
+Since this kind of iron can build up quite easily, it can also clog valves and lines in softening devices.

 You can inspect the drain lines and valve and remove the buildup, but that’s not a long-term solution.
 If there’s too much iron in the water supply, installing an iron pre-filter might be a better idea since iron filters are more capable of removing iron than water softeners.